laravel/spark-docs/quickstart.md

 #### Post Installation Setup

 Once Spark is installed, make sure the NPM dependencies have been installed via the `npm install` command, the `npm run dev` command has been executed, and the database migrations have run.
-You should also configure your e-mail address as a "developer" so that you have access to the [Kiosk](/docs/7.0/kiosk).
+You should also configure your e-mail address as a "developer" so that you have access to the [Kiosk](/docs/9.0/kiosk).
 To do this, add your e-mail address to the `$developers` property in the `App\Providers\SparkServiceProvider`.

 <a name="configuring-billing-plans"></a>
 ## Configuring Billing Plans

 Once your Spark project has been created, take a look at the `App\Providers\SparkServiceProvider` class.
 The `booted` method of this class is used to define your application's subscription plans.
 By default, one free plan and one paid plan is defined.
-You should change the ID of the paid plan from `provider-id-1` to match the ID of one of your plans that is actually defined in Stripe or Braintree.
+You should change the ID of the paid plan from `provider-id-1` to match the ID of one of your plans that is actually defined in Stripe.

-> **Note:** Spark does not automatically define plans within Stripe / Braintree.
+> **Note:** Spark does not automatically define plans within Strip.
 You must define those manually on the provider of your choice.

 By default, Spark is configured to require no credit-card up front and to grant new users a free trial period of 10 days.
 This configuration should work perfectly for the majority of applications.
-For more information on configuring billing plans, check out the [billing documentation](/docs/7.0/billing).
+For more information on configuring billing plans, check out the [billing documentation](/docs/9.0/billing).

 <a name="building-your-application"></a>
 ## Building Your Application